MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/unlock-encrypted-linux-disk-offline-repair.md

 ## Preparation

-Before you unlock the encrypted OS disk, you need to
+Before you unlock the encrypted OS disk ofr offline repair, you need to

 1. [Confirm that ADE is enabled on the disk](#confirm-that-ade-is-enabled-on-the-disk).
 2. [Determine whether the OS disk uses ADE version 0 (dual-pass encryption) or ADE version 1 (single-pass encryption)](#adeversion).